‘Bachelor In Paradise’ Star Jenna Cooper Welcomes Her First Child

 What a crazy and amazing last couple days????????I am so excited to introduce you to our baby girl: Presley Belle Hudson!
 She ended up being 7lbs 7oz. and 20.75 inches long, and we are already so in love.
 She also has a full head of brown hair, and the sweetest personality!
 Thank you so much for all your prayers and well wishes..feeling incredibly emotional and blessed!
 Follow @presleybellehudson for all of her adventures???? • @usweekly???? • #PresleyBelle #newborn #girlmom #love #cutebaby #babiesofinstagram #family

-Jenna’s post noted that Presley arrived with a full head of brown hair and she apparently has already shown a very sweet personality.
+Jenna’s post also noted that Presley arrived with a full head of brown hair and she apparently has already shown a very sweet personality.

 “Jenna she’s beautiful!! congratulations!!” said Lauryn Burnham Luyendyk, who became close friends with Jenna while they were both on Arie Luyendyk Jr.’s season of The Bachelor.